mavyfaby/hlsc/README.md

     if no HALT at the end of the program, then manually add it

-    get output number of lines excluding the variable declarations
+    for every variables:
         for every operands (initial address):
-        add the initial address to number of lines to get the final address of the variable set the final address to the output appended to the opcode
+            if the variable's address is equal to the operand if the variable's value is not yet added to the output, then add it to the output

+                get the variable's new address and assign it to the operand

+    for every operands (final address):
-    append all variable's value to the output
+        set the final address to the output appended to the opcode
 ```

 ## List of instructions